 - 3 Decorative arts objects (including the ceremonial sterling silver trowel used to lay the cornerstone of the Flagg Building on May 10, 1894)

 Particularly notable pieces gifted to GW include Jennifer Steinkamp’s “Loop,” a vibrant audiovisual work once on display in the Corcoran Rotunda; Janet Cardiff and George Bures Miller’s “The Paradise Institute,” an immersive multimedia experience mimicking a grand, old-style movie palace that was created for the 2001 Venice Biennale; and Robert Stackhouse’s colossal wooden “Ghost Dance.”

-Ansel Adams, Eugène Atget, William Christenberry, Jean-Baptiste-Camille Corot, Dale Chihuly, Honoré Daumier, Gene Davis, Eugène Delacroix, Anthony van Dyck, Robert Frank, Annie Leibovitz, Sally Mann, Mary Ellen Mark, Rembrandt Peale, Pierre-Auguste Renoir, Joshua Reynolds, Rosalind Fox Solomon, Niki de Saint Phalle, William Wegman, Garry Winogrand, and many more.
+The collection also contains works by local and internationally renowned artists, including: Ansel Adams, Eugène Atget, Kendall Buster, William Christenberry, Jean-Baptiste-Camille Corot, Dale Chihuly, Honoré Daumier, Gene Davis, Anthony van Dyck, Robert Frank, Annie Leibovitz, Sally Mann, Mary Ellen Mark, Rembrandt Peale, Pierre-Auguste Renoir, Joshua Reynolds, Rosalind Fox Solomon, William Wegman, Garry Winogrand, and many more.